 Date What’s Due 01/04/20 Corporation tax for year to 30/06/19 unless quarterly instalments apply 06/04/20 Start of 2020/21 tax year 19/04/20 PAYE & NIC deductions, and CIS return and tax, for month to 05/04/20 (due 22/04 if you pay electronically) 30/04/20 VAT for Returns ended 29/02/20 (due 07/04 if paid electronically, 12/04 if paid by […]

 In the October 2018 Budget a new tax relief was introduced for the cost of construction or renovation of commercial buildings and structures.
 As announced in the Conservative Party manifesto the original 2% straight line allowance is to be increased to 3% from 1 April 2020 for companies, 6 April 2020 for unincorporated businesses.

-As previously announced the current 19% rate is scheduled to reduce to 17% from 1 April 2020.
+As previously announced the corporation tax rate is to remain at 19% for the time being.
+It was scheduled to reduce to 17% from 1 April 2020.

 Employees and the self-employed will not pay national insurance contributions (NIC) on the first £9,500 of earnings from 2020/21, a significant increase from the £8,632 limit in 2019/20.
 Note that employers will be required to pay 13.8% on earnings over £169 per week, £8,788 per annum.
 The employment allowance that can be set against employers NIC […]

 The basic rate of income tax and higher rate remain at 20% and 40% respectively, and the 45% additional rate continues to apply to income over £150,000.
 There had again been rumours that the dividend rate might be increased, but dividends continue to be taxed at 7.5%, 32.5% and then 38.1%, depending upon whether the dividends […]